mewong21/waikaneapp-readme/docs/source/usage.rst

     :height: 1689px
     :scale: 25%

-    At the bottom of the home page is a 3 day weather forecase with data taken from the National Weather Service.
+    At the bottom of the home page is a 3 day weather forecast for Windward with data taken from the National Weather Service.

 About Page